U.S. Route 95: Idaho

 US 95 is an undivided two-lane highway during most of its length in Idaho, which is over 538 mi.

 US 95 enters Idaho from Oregon in Owyhee County, about 50 mi southwest of Boise.
 It passes through Homedale and crosses the Snake River before a junction with concurrent US 20 and US 26, which run together for 8 mi.
 As it proceeds north, US 95 crosses I-84 and US 30 before going through the Payette National Forest.
 Immediately after Riggins, the highway re-enters the Pacific Time Zone as it crosses the Salmon River.
 US 95 follows the descending river, then climbs over White Bird Hill to the Camas Prairie, then descends the Lapwai Canyon to the Clearwater River.
 In August 2015, milepost 420 was replaced with one reading 419.9 to prevent the sign from being stolen by marijuana enthusiasts.

 US 95 becomes a four-lane divided highway after crossing the river east of Lewiston; it runs concurrent with US 12 for several miles.
-The highways split as US 12 continues west to Lewiston, and US 95 turns northwest and climbs a steep grade up to the rolling Palouse.
+The highways split as US 12 continues west to Lewiston and US 95 turns northwest and climbs a steep grade up to the rolling Palouse.
 At a junction with US 195, US 95 proceeds north to Moscow as a recently completed divided highway.
 It becomes an undivided highway in Moscow and continues north to Coeur d'Alene, crossing I-90.
-US 95 goes north to Sandpoint, where it joins with US 2, after which the highways run concurrent until after Bonners Ferry, where US 2 heads east to Montana, and US 95 continues north to Canada, meeting BC 95 at the Canadian border, at the Eastport-Kingsgate Border Crossing.
+US 95 goes north to Sandpoint, where it joins with US 2, after which the highways run concurrent until after Bonners Ferry, where US 2 heads east to Montana and US 95 continues north to Canada, meeting British Columbia Highway 95 (BC 95) at the Canadian border at the Eastport–Kingsgate Border Crossing.

 History

 US 95 was one of the original U.S. highways proposed in the 1925 Bureau of Public Roads numbering plan.
-Under the original proposal, the highway would only exist in Idaho, from Payette to the Canada–US border north of Eastport.
+Under the original proposal, the highway would only exist in Idaho from Payette to the Canada–US border north of Eastport.
 When the plan was adopted by the American Association of State Highway Transportation Officials on November 11, 1926, the route of US 95 had been approved south to Weiser, still existing solely in Idaho.
-A proposal to extend US 95 south to Winnemucca, Nevada, was considered by AASHO in 1937; however, action was deferred due to sections in Oregon that were incomplete.
+A proposal to extend US 95 south to Winnemucca, Nevada was considered by AASHO in 1937; however, action was deferred due to sections in Oregon that were incomplete.
 AASHTO reconsidered the idea at its meeting on June 28, 1939, as part of a larger plan to extend the highway south to Blythe, California.
 This plan was adopted at that meeting and became effective on January 1, 1940.
-On June 27, 1960, US 95 was extended further south into Arizona, through Yuma to the Mexican border in San Luis, which still serves as the southern terminus of US 95.
+On June 27, 1960, US 95 was extended further south into Arizona through Yuma to the Mexican border in San Luis which still serves as the southern terminus of US 95.